 Lake Pueblo State Park (Pueblo County)

-As summer starts to peek out from behind the shadow of winter, we have been seeing a steady incline in the amount of fish being caught at Lake Pueblo State Park.
-The reservoir water continues to rise in temperature as we see strings of nice days, and this means the fish are becoming more active.
-Walleye and bass are hitting near the dam and in the coves, and the river below continues to be a hot spot for trout.
-It’s a great time to spend as a family out enjoying the sun and the water here at the park.
-As we near the busy season (Memorial Day is only days away!) please be considerate of all other users here at the park and know they are out enjoying our natural resources just as you are.
-Also, please continue to follow the rules and regulations regarding method of take and bait use while on the river.
+As the weather heats up the fishing is following suit.
+We have seen a great increase in the number of bass, walleye, and trout being caught in the lake.
+Tales of a 25-plus inch wiper have been making their way around the park.
+The fishing is really starting to take off near the dam and on the west side of the lake.
+Anglers are reporting that the morning and evenings, when out of the blazing heat, are the most productive times on times on the reservoir.
+The fishing below the dam continues to be steady, though the flows have been pushed up making wading and access slightly more difficult.
+As the busy season begins, please be considerate of all other users here at the park and know they are out enjoying our natural resources just as you are.
+Also, please continue to follow the rules and regulations regarding method of take and bait use while on river.
 If you have any questions please stop in at our visitor center or stop and ask a ranger on the park.
 Tight lines everyone!

 Lathrop State Park, Martin Lake and Horseshoe Lake (Huerfano County)